owaiskhan200216/image-segmentation-using-U-Net/README.md

 The U-Net architecture consists of:
 - **Contracting Path**: Downsampling with convolutional layers and max-pooling.
 - **Expanding Path**: Upsampling with transposed convolutions and skip connections from the contracting path.

+The model outputs pixel-wise class predictions for segmentation tasks.

+## Example Results

+During training, the script will output accuracy and loss metrics and display segmentation results.
+The following example shows input images, ground truth masks, and predicted masks side-by-side.